saivigneshmn/research-assistant/README.md

 5. **Run and ask questions**
    ```
+       queries = [
-   Query: What are the key findings on GNN-Ret?
+        "What are the key findings on proposed GNN-Ret?",
-   Answer: GNN-Ret enhances retrieval for QA by exploiting passage relatedness, outperforming SBERT on datasets like Quality (Section 3.2).
+        "How does GNN-Ret compare to baselines like BM25?"
+    ]
+    run_queries(assistant, queries)
    ```

 ## Requirements